Cost of Living Comparison Between Ireland and India Cost of Living Comparison Between Ireland and India

 Which country has higher housing costs?

-Rent in Ireland beats India across the board, especially in major cities.
+Rent in Ireland is consistently higher than in India across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in India or Ireland?
+Is $1,000 a realistic budget in India or in Ireland?

-In India, $1,000 covers most cities easily.
-In Ireland, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In India, $1,000 covers most cities easily; in Ireland it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.